StrobeCAM - System for Slow Motion Visualisation and Analysis of vibration

 Frequency range: Cameras: Signal input: Delivery: |

-1Hz to 60kHz 0,3 MPixel to 29 MPixel COLA signal from 0,5V amplitude Camera, lens, trigger electronics, illumination, StrobeCAM software |
+1Hz to 60kHz 0,3 MPixel to 29 MPixel COLA signal from 0,5V amplitude Camera, lens, trigger unit, LED light, StrobeCAM software |

 - Vibration testing and vibration analysis